 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you use a low-sugar purchased vinaigrette or make your own, Pesto Lemon Chicken Kabobs would be a great main dish for low-carb eating plans or any phase of the original South Beach Diet.
+If you use a low-sugar purchased vinaigrette or make your own, the Lemon Pesto Chicken Kabobs would be a great main dish for low-carb eating plans or any phase of the original South Beach Diet.
 (You could make this recipe with Basil Pistou (which doesn’t have cheese) if you want it to be Paleo.)

 Find More Recipes Like This One: